A few months ago, Seth and I had the privilege of interviewing self-storage investing expert Scott Meyers in episode 28 of the REtipster podcast.

 This section is essentially the entire Valuator section expounded on.

-Keep in mind, this is the phase when you're simply seeing if a property has any potential as an investment.
+Keep in mind, that this is the phase when you're simply seeing if a property has any potential as an investment.
 You'll do all the in-depth due diligence later in the process, once you have a signed purchase agreement in place.

 Lesson 5: Making the Offer